cepdnaclk/e19-CO225-Student-Result-Management-System/README.md

 Conclusion
 -----------

-The Undergraduate Student Marks Management and Analysis System provides a comprehensive solution for managing and analysing undergraduate students' marks.
-It empowers students to track their academic progress, calculate GPA, set goals, and make informed decisions about their education.
-The system also streamlines the process of uploading final grades and ensures accuracy and transparency in the evaluation process.
+The Undergraduate Student Marks Management and Analysis System offers a comprehensive solution for the management and analysis of undergraduate students' marks.
+It enables students to effectively monitor their academic progress, calculate their GPA, establish goals, and make informed decisions regarding their education.
+Additionally, the system simplifies the procedure for uploading final grades, ensuring precision and transparency in the evaluation process.